What to Wear in NYC – Your New York City Winter Packing List

 I never leave the house without a warm scarf during the winter in New York.
 It gives you an extra layer of protection and adds the finishing touch to a stylish New York outfit because we New Yorkers are all about accessories.

 If you forget gloves, a scarf, or a beanie, you will find them being sold by street vendors, however, the quality is not great, so it’s a good idea to pack them with you instead.

 Last but not least, don’t forget to bring hand warmers.
+I also like having the toe warmers as well!
 These can be a lifesaver!